symfony/symfony-docs/components/mime.rst

 Guessing the MIME type is a time-consuming process that requires inspecting part of the file contents.
 Symfony applies multiple guessing mechanisms, one of them based on the PHP `fileinfo extension`_.
-It's recommended to install that extension to improve the guessing performance.
+It is recommended to install that extension to improve the guessing performance.

 Adding a MIME Type Guesser